Linuxbrew/brew/.github/ISSUE_TEMPLATE.md

 ### Bug reports:

-Please replace this line with a brief summary of your issue **AND** if reporting a build issue include the link from:
+Please replace this line with a brief summary of your issue.

-`brew gist-logs <formula>`
-(where `<formula>` is the name of the formula that failed to build).

-### Feature/Formula Requests:
+### Feature Requests:

-**Please note by far the quickest way to get a new feature or formula into Homebrew is to file a [Pull Request](https://github.com/Homebrew/homebrew/blob/master/.github/CONTRIBUTING.md).**
+**Please note by far the quickest way to get a new feature into Homebrew is to file a [Pull Request](https://github.com/Homebrew/brew/blob/master/.github/CONTRIBUTING.md).**

 We will consider your request but it may be closed if it's something we're not actively planning to work on.